A brief series of slides showing the status of implementation of the Short Term Improvements may be viewed here.

 All the improvement ideas were shared with the public for feedback in a community meeting on January 31, 2018, at the WGBH Auditorium in Brighton.
 Following this initial presentation, the improvement concepts have been made available on this web page for continued feedback and comment.

 The BPDA and BTD is continuing to work with DCR (the owner of most of the roadway segments) and adjacent development teams to implement appropriate elements of the proposed improvements.
-As elements of this work are approved for construction by the appropriate agency(s), we will provide updates to the community accordingly.
+A brief series of slides showing the status of implementation of the Short Term Improvements by adjacent Article 80 project developers may be viewed here.